MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-provider-format.md

 ---
 author: guenp
-description: Learn how to to submit provider-formatted quantum circuits with OpenQASM and IonQ JSON to the Azure Quantum service. ms.author: guenp ms.date: 01/27/2022 ms.service: azure-quantum
+description: Learn how to submit provider-formatted quantum circuits with OpenQASM and IonQ JSON to the Azure Quantum service. ms.author: guenp ms.date: 01/27/2022 ms.service: azure-quantum